Rivers in Victoria range from faster streams to slow-moving, mighty inland environments.

 While some people do target this species – and eat them – for the most fisho’s they are an annoying by-catch that causes massive damage to native fish stocks and muddying of the waterways due to their mud foraging activities.

 Carp should not, by law, be returned to waterways when caught.
 They are a proscribed pest and should be dispatched as quickly and humanely as possible.

 I’ve found a good use for carp – digging them into the compost and veggie garden.
 That’s what I do with any I catch.

 However – there’s a range of excellent native species that most people do enjoy catching.
-Some are also imported and even managed by the Victorian State Government Fisheries Department.
+Some are also imported and even managed by the Victorian State Government Fisheries Authority.

 Native species take a variety of baits and lures.
-Muray Cod and Yellowbelly are often targetted on diving lures such as “Stumpjumbers”, spinners, surface lures and soft plastics.
+Murray Cod and Yellowbelly are often targeted on diving lures such as “Stump-jumpers”, spinners, surface lures and soft plastics.
 While baits include worms, Bardi grubs, yabbies, fish fillets and chicken.